-Managing the Directory Structure (Non-Redundant)
+Managing the Directory Structure of the CMM (Non-Redundant)

-The following sections define commands that allow the user to manipulate the files in the directory structure of a single OmniSwitch 6800 Series switch.
+The following sections define commands that allow the user to manipulate the files in the directory structure of a non-redundant CMM.

 Note.
-All of the commands described in the following sections work on a switch in a stack with a redundancy enabled.
-However, there may be special circumstances that apply when modifying parameters on a switch in a stack that do not apply to a single switch.
-Redundant command usage is covered in "Managing Redundancy in a Stack" on page 4-24.
-See the OmniSwitch 6800 Series Hardware Users Guide for more information on switch redundancy.
+All of the commands described in the following sections work on a switch with a redundant CMM.
+However, there may be special circumstances that apply when modifying parameters on a switch with a redundant CMM that do not apply to a switch without a redundant CMM.
+Redundant CMM CLI command usage is covered in "Managing Redundant CMMs" on page 4-19.
+See the OmniSwitch 7700/7800 Hardware Users Guide and OmniSwitch 8800 Hardware Users Guide for more information on CMM redundancy.